The 17 Best Things to do in Denali National Park

 Elevation Gain: 1,414 ft

 This is easily one of the best hikes in Denali National Park.
 The Savage Aline trail is as strenuous as the Savage River Trail is mellow.
-It’s is a point-to-point trail, meaning it doesn’t end at the same place it starts.
+It’s a point-to-point trail, so it doesn’t end at the same place it starts.
 If you want to hike the entire trail without a shuttle, plan to hike the same distance on the way back.
-This trail is my favorite easily accessible hike in the entire Park.

 As it turns out, that part of the Savage River Trail is on the other side of the Savage River.
 I had to wade across a nearly chest-deep freezing river, trying desperately to avoid getting swept downstream into the class IV rapids below.
 In short, stick to the trail.
 It’s really pretty even if you never get up to the ridge.